sharmamht19/Application-deployment-Platform/README.md

 ## Introduction

-**Distributed Digital Application Platform (DDAP)** simplifies the process of running and managing digital applications.
+**Application deployment Platform ** simplifies the process of running and managing digital applications.
 It allows users to:

 - **Connect Easily**: With a range of sensors, it's versatile for various digital scenarios.
 - **Gather Data**: Using the oneM2M platform, it collects data from diverse sources.
-- **Dynamic Configuration**: DDAP understands application needs from configuration files, ensuring optimal setup and performance.
+- **Dynamic Configuration**:  understands application needs from configuration files, ensuring optimal setup and performance.
 - **User Flexibility**: Adjustments and settings can be modified to suit individual requirements.

 Its primary mission is to assist businesses in deploying and overseeing large digital projects.
 Features include: